 Thermair offer cellar cooling system solutions, services and sales across the UK.
 The most important issue when selecting a cellar cooling system is to determine the sizing of your cellar cooler unit.
 Thermair have drawn on experience and developed an invaluable cellar cooler calculator that puts you in control.
 Whatever shape or size of your cellar, below or above ground, we only need a few details from you to determine your cellar cooling sizing.
 Our interactive calculator will then display your cellar cooler unit.
-Both compatible units (inside evaporator (blower) and outside cond
+Both compatible units (inside evaporator (blower) and outside condensing unit)

 Cellar cooling differs from air conditioning in that a cellar is ideally at 54>55f.
 Consequently time needs to be spent on calculating and sourcing, an under powered system will run all Summer.
 Selecting the correct combination is key to ongoing costs while ensuring consistent quality.
 Use our unique cellar cooling calculator to source your system.
 Whether below or above ground a ‘cellar cooling’ system need not be only for storing beer at optimum temperatures.
 Your cellar can double for the storage of vegetables, fresh fruit and flowers.
 Modern cellar cooling system solutions also provide for heating the cellar.